 1. Luck.
 The BG NFB HPAA loop isn't very precise.

 2. Excessive intake of Booze.
 Ethanol inhibits HGP (dunno about RGP (renal glucose production)).

 3. Insufficient intake of Protein.
 This deprives the liver & kidneys of glucogenic amino acids (Alanine & Glutamine are the 2 main ones), forcing BG down and making the HPAA run open-loop and raise cortisol level.
 There's another source of Alanine & Glutamine available - Lean Body Mass.
 Uh-oh!

 Consuming more protein on extended fasting or a VLC/ketogenic diet can result in higher BG level for three reasons.

 1. It allows the HPAA to run closed-loop, as it's supposed to.

-*Long-term drastic carbohydrate restriction kills the 1st phase insulin response!
-See http://carbsanity.blogspot.co.uk/2013/10/insulin-secretion-in-progression-of.html
+*Long-term carbohydrate restriction causes loss of the 1st phase insulin response.
+See https://carbsanity.blogspot.co.uk/2013/10/insulin-secretion-in-progression-of.html

 P.S.
 This only applies to people who have sufficient liver glycogen, due to them eating some (50 to 100g/day, say) carbohydrate.

 3. Hepatic Insulin Resistance results in the insulin response inadequately suppressing Hepatic Glucose Production.
 As 50g of protein (an 8oz steak, say) yields ~25g of glucose from glucogenic amino acids, there's an increase in the amount of glucose entering circulation, which raises BG level.